Rohan18999/Sticky_Notes_App/README.md

 # Features

-Add New Note: Click the “Add Note” button to create a new sticky note.
+**Add New Note**: Click the “Add Note” button to create a new sticky note.
-Edit Notes: Type directly into each note; changes are saved automatically.
+**Edit Notes**: Type directly into each note; changes are saved automatically.
-Delete Notes: Remove a note by clicking the “X” button.
+**Delete Notes**: Remove a note by clicking the “X” button.
-Local Storage: Notes persist across page reloads because they’re stored in local storage.
+**Local Storage**: Notes persist across page reloads because they’re stored in local storage.
 Getting Started

 # Clone or Download the Repository